Thursday, April 13th, 2023, 1030-1915

 We’d devised another road route that was almost 6 miles longer but only went as high as 8100′.
 I voted for the extra miles but hopefully easier road walk.
 After all, it was merely a choice between road walks at this point.
 It was pretty dull for about the first 8 miles.
 We walked really far south, almost past Mt Pennell.
 And of course we walked straight into the wind, which was strong enough to almost double our effort.
-We passed some interesting red rock mounds but that was about it.
+We passed some interesting chinle red rock mounds but that was about it.
 The snowy Henry mountains were stunning to look at as they loomed closer, if not a bit daunting.
 We climbed for hours on the 4wd road, not stopping for a break because we hoped to get over the pass by the end of the day.

 We hit snow on the road at 7300′.
 I started up about 10 feet and postholed every step.
 I felt exhausted after just that short distance.
 Stellar suggested we just walk up the south-facing ridge, which was a much better idea since the snow was mostly melted.
 Plus it cut off some distance from the switchbacking road.
 But I was still tired and realized I must be bonking a little since we hadn’t stopped for a break all day.
 I chugged some of Stellar’s electrolytes and recovered pretty quickly.
-We eventually had no choice but to walk the snowy road but at least we were able to do some stretches without postholing.
-We took some more cross country shortcuts where we could too.
+We eventually had no choice but to walk the snowy road, but at least we were able to do some stretches without postholing.
+We took some more cross country shortcuts where we could, too.
 I took us down a ravine, which was fun to foot-ski in the snow and then mud.
 Sometimes the snow came up to my waist when I sunk in.

-We found a great stand of ponderosas near Gibbon springs, with plenty of snow free campsites.
-But it was only 5 pm and if we continued on, we’d go down a few hundred feet in elevation.
+We found a great stand of ponderosas near Gibbon springs, with plenty of snow-free campsites.
+But it was only 5 pm and if we continued on, we’d at least go down a few hundred feet in elevation.
 We collected some water coming from the snow melt…it was so cold it turned my fingers numb.
 Travel got a little easier as we approached a peak called The Horn, but it was clear we couldn’t make it all the way to Pennellan pass in one day.
 We’d have to camp up high, so we started searching for a strand of trees.

 Most of the east-facing side of Mt Pennel was burned, so live trees were scarce.
 But we found a few junipers and pinon pine to fit the bill and settled in.
 I had to do a lot of excavating to remove rocks from my semi flat spot…even used my trowel.
-But I ended up with a pretty good site…so many of my campsites have been what I term “creative pitches.”
-I like the challenge of a creative pitch but this night I just wanted to burrow in my quilt as fast as I could.
+But I ended up with a pretty good site…so many of my campsites had been what I term “creative pitches.”
+I like the challenge of a creative pitch but this night, I just wanted to burrow in my quilt as fast as I could.
 A few days ago I was melting from the heat and now I was back to freezing.
 There are no Goldilocks conditions on the Hayduke.